Sensitive control of broad-area semiconductor lasers by cavity shape: Near-planar cavity

 Due to their competition for gain, not all high-$Q$ modes will lase eventually.
 Taking into account the spatial overlap of these modes, we compute the number $M_l$ of transverse lasing modes using the Single-Pole-Approximation Steady-state \textit{ab-initio} Lasing Theory (SPA-SALT)~\cite{ge2010steady}.
 Figure~\ref{fig1}(e) compares $M_l$ at two times the lasing threshold to $M_h$.
 The difference between $M_h$ and $M_l$ reflects the strength of modal competition for gain.
 In the Fabry-Perot cavity of $g = 1$, only 5 transverse modes manage to lase among 9 high-$Q$ passive modes.
 In contrast, 21 out of 22 high-$Q$ transverse modes lase in a near-planar cavity of $g$ = 0.7.
 Thus, slightly curving the end mirrors raises the number of transverse lasing modes by a factor of 4.

 The transverse length scale $\xi$ of the intensity variation is plotted for every transverse lasing mode in Fig.~\ref{fig1}(f).
 For the same transverse mode order, $\xi$ is much smaller for $g$ = 0.74 than for $g$ = 1 due to better lateral confinement.
 In addition, more higher-order transverse modes lase, further reducing $\xi$.
 The shortest $\xi$, corresponding to the highest-order transverse lasing mode, drops 4 times from $g = 1$ to $0.74$.
-The dramatic decrease of the transverse intensity variation length scale will disrupt filamentation and improve laser stability.
+The dramatic decrease of the transverse intensity variation length scale prevents the formation of carrier-induced optical lenses.
+It suppresses self-focusing that would lead to filamentation and instabilities.
+As a result, the near-planar cavity feature the improved laser stability, similar to a cavity with chaotic ray dynamics~\cite{bittner2018suppressing}.